 Photos and Camera improvements

-The actual Camera app doesn’t get a whole lot of improvements in iOS 13.
-The biggest new features is the ability to control the lighting in Portrait Lighting modes, making them more or less intense.
-There may be more Camera features coming with the new iPhone hardware expected this fall.
+The actual Camera app doesn’t get a whole lot of improvements in iOS 13 (it does, however, get some nice upgrades in the iPhone 11).
+The biggest new feature is the ability to control the lighting in Portrait Lighting modes, making them more or less intense.

 There’s lots of new stuff in the Photos app, though.
 First, image editing is getting a lot more powerful.
 There are new adjustment dials for effects like brightness, contrast, exposure, warmth, tint, etc. And you’ll find a lot more effects than before, too.